Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 Mid-July to August

-Peak hiking and camping season runs from mid-July through early September.
-Nearly all trails are snow-free, roads are open, and days are long, making this the best time for visiting Mount Rainier to experience the park’s full range of areas and activities.
+Nearly all trails are snow-free, roads are open, and days are long, making this the best time to go to Mount Rainier to experience the park’s full range of areas and activities.

 • Comet Falls & Van Trump Park (Longmire): A must-do hike offering excellent views of the Tatoosh Range, Mount Adams, St Helens, Rainier, glaciers, and wildflower meadows.